How to Remove Yellow Sweat Stains

 - By applying your antiperspirant right after you shower or bathe, and right before you go to bed at night (allow it to totally dry before putting on any fabrics), you can reduce the overall amount of perspiration released from under your arms.
 This method places a barrier of protection between your glands and your couture!

 - Use only a deodorant—these don't contain aluminum elements—instead of antiperspirant.
 This product will not stop the sweating at all, but also will not stain your fabrics.
 Some say that rubbing alcohol or vinegar on your pits then, allowing them to dry, you can reduce the scent of body odor.
 It seems these products kill the bacteria that cause body odor.
 The wetness will still reside, but talc powders and shaving the hair can be helpful for the wetness.

-- A tiny bit on the extreme side, Botox injections are all the rage for reduced sweating.
+- This may be a tiny bit on the extreme side, but Botox injections are all the rage for reduced sweating.
 Almost all who have injections at the underarm site find amazingly good results.
 Repeat injections are required, but there is no arguing with the overall results.

 4 Products That Remove Sweat Stains